Convergence on a symmetric accelerated stochastic ADMM with larger stepsizes: Abstract

 \section{Abstract}

 In this paper, we develop a symmetric accelerated stochastic Alternating Direction Method of Multipliers (SAS-ADMM) for solving separable convex optimization problems with linear constraints.
 The objective function is the sum of a possibly nonsmooth convex function and an average function of many smooth convex functions.
-Our proposed algorithm combines both ideas of ADMM and the techniques of accelerated stochastic gradient methods using variance reduction to solve the smooth subproblem.
+Our proposed algorithm combines both ideas of ADMM and the techniques of accelerated stochastic gradient methods possibly with variance reduction to solve the smooth subproblem.
 One main feature of SAS-ADMM {is} that its dual variable is symmetrically updated after each update of the separated primal variable, which would allow a more flexible and larger convergence region of the dual variable compared with that of standard deterministic or stochastic ADMM.
-This new stochastic optimization algorithm is shown to converge in expectation with $\C{O}(1/T)$ convergence rate, where $T$ is the number of outer iterations.
-In addition, 3-block extensions of the algorithm and its variant of an accelerated stochastic augmented Lagrangian method are also discussed.
-Our preliminary numerical experiments indicate the proposed algorithm is very effective for solving separable optimization problems from big-data applications
+This new stochastic optimization algorithm is shown to have ergodic converge in expectation with $\C{O}(1/T)$ convergence rate, where $T$ is the number of outer iterations.
+Our preliminary experiments indicate the proposed algorithm is very effective for solving separable optimization problems from big-data applications.
+Finally, 3-block extensions of the algorithm and its variant of an accelerated stochastic augmented Lagrangian method are discussed in the appendix.

 \begin{AMS} 65K10, 65Y20, 68W40, 90C25 \end{AMS}